tidy-finance/website/docs/10_introduction.md

 Of course, aggregation across other variables than `symbol` can make sense as well.
 For instance, suppose you are interested in answering the question: are days with high aggregate trading volume likely followed by days with high aggregate trading volume?
 To provide some initial analysis on this question, we take the downloaded data and compute aggregate daily trading volume for all Dow Jones constituents in USD.
 Recall that the column `volume` is denoted in the number of traded shares.\index{Trading volume}
 Thus, we multiply the trading volume with the daily closing price to get a proxy for the aggregate trading volume in USD.
-Scaling by `1e9` denotes daily trading volume in billion USD.
+Scaling by `1e9` (R can handle scientific notation) denotes daily trading volume in billion USD.

 ```r